tstatler/doctools/guides/node/cli/config/README.md

 ## Description

+Note: This command is only available for enterprise customers using the Appcelerator Platform.

 This command configures the number of cloud servers for the application to use.

 The application can enable the autoscaling feature to automatically scale up and down the number of